List of National Historic Landmarks in New York

 This is a list of National Historic Landmarks and comparable other historic sites designated by the U.S. government in the U.S. state of New York.
 The United States National Historic Landmark (NHL) program operates under the auspices of the National Park Service, and recognizes buildings, structures, objects, sites and districts of resources according to a list of criteria of national significance.
-There are 276 NHLs in New York state, which is more than 10 percent of all the NHLs nationwide, and the most of any state.
+There are 277 NHLs in New York state, which is more than 10 percent of all the NHLs nationwide, and the most of any state.
 The National Park Service also has listed 20 National Monuments, National Historic Sites, National Memorials, and other sites as being historic landmarks of national importance, of which 7 are also designated NHLs.
 All of these historic landmarks are covered in this list.

-There are 139 NHLs in upstate New York, 13 on Long Island, and 116 within New York City (NYC).
-Three counties have ten or more NHLs: New York County (Manhattan) has 86; Westchester County, just north of NYC, has 18; and Erie County in western New York has 10.
+There are 146 NHLs in upstate New York, 14 on Long Island, and 116 within New York City (NYC).
+Four counties have ten or more NHLs: New York County (Manhattan) has 86; Westchester County, just north of NYC, has 19; Suffolk County on Long Island has 11; and Erie County in western New York has 10.
 Twelve other counties have five to nine NHLs, eight have three or four, 27 counties have one or two, and the remaining twelve of the state's 62 counties have none.
 The first New York NHLs were eight designated on October 9, 1960; the latest was designated on January 13, 2021.
 The NHLs and other landmarks outside NYC are listed below; the NHLs in NYC are in this companion article.

 Seven NHL sites are among the 20 National Park System historic areas in New York state.
 The other 13 National Park Service areas are also historic landmark sites of national importance, but are already protected by Federal ownership and administration, so NHL designation is unnecessary.
 A list of these National Park Service areas that conserve historic sites in New York State is also provided.
 Finally, three former NHLs in the state are also listed.

+The National Historic Landmark Program is administered by the National Park Service, a branch of the Department of the Interior.
+The National Park Service determines which properties meet NHL criteria and makes nomination recommendations after an owner notification process.
+The Secretary of the Interior reviews nominations and, based on a set of predetermined criteria, makes a decision on NHL designation or a determination of eligibility for designation.
+Both public and privately owned properties can be designated as NHLs.
+This designation provides indirect, partial protection of the historic integrity of the properties via tax incentives, grants, monitoring of threats, and other means.
+Owners may object to the nomination of the property as an NHL.
+When this is the case the Secretary of the Interior can only designate a site as eligible for designation.